 The foundation industry in Hong Kong is relatively fragmented.
-According to the Ipsos Report, the top five foundation work subcontractors accounted for only approximately 7.9% of the total revenue of the foundation industry in Hong Kong in 2014.
+According to the Ipsos Report, the top five foundation work subcontractors accounted for only approximately 7.7% of the total revenue of the foundation industry in Hong Kong in 2013.

 Based on the Ipsos Report, our Directors consider that the entry barriers to the foundation industry in Hong Kong mainly include: (i) sufficiency of practical industry experience; (ii) huge cash flow requirement; and (iii) significant capital investment in specialised machinery.
-For details, please refer to the paragraph headed "Industry Overview - Competitive Analysis of Foundation Industry in Hong Kong - Entry barriers" in this document.
+For details, please refer to the paragraph headed "Industry Overview - Competitive Analysis of Foundation Industry in Hong Kong - Entry barriers of foundation industry in Hong Kong" in this [REDACTED].